Feminism Was Created by the US Communist Party

 A film Salt of the Earth, which critic Pauline Kael called "Communist propaganda", portrayed women taking a decisive role in their husbands' labor strike.
 "Against her husband's wishes, Esperanza became a leader in the strike and for the first time forged a role for herself outside of her household... [her] political successes persuaded Ramon to accept a new model of family life."
 (132) Portrayals of strong assertive successful women became as common in the Communist press and schools, as they are in the mass media today.

-The founder of modern feminism, Betty Frieden relied on these texts when she wrote The Feminine Mystique (1963).
+The founder of modern feminism, Betty Frieden, left, relied on these texts when she wrote The Feminine Mystique (1963).
 These women all hid the fact that they were long-time Communist activists.
-In the 1960, their daughters had everything they needed, including the example of subterfuge, to start the Women's Liberation Movement.
+In 1960, their daughters had everything they needed, including the example of subterfuge, to start the Women's Liberation Movement.

 THE COMMUNIST CHARACTER OF FEMINISM